hfolcot/lyrics-finder/README.md

 The API that I have chosen to use is the MusixMatch catalog of song lyrics, located at https://www.musixmatch.com/

+Users who wish to look up the lyrics of a specific song can do so by using Lyric Finder.

-Lyrics Finder is a search engine that allows the user to search by artist or song and then select the lyrics they wish to view based on the results.
+The user can search by artist or by song and is returned a list of results which they can then navigate through to find the lyrics of the song they are looking for.

 The page is now live at https://hfolcot.github.io/lyrics-finder/